Selleo/cli/README.md

 ### ECS

-Deploy new docker image to ECS cluster and given service.
-This will create a new task revision and create a deployment for given service.
+Deploy new docker image to ECS cluster and service.
+This will create a new task revision and create a deployment.

 ```
 selleo aws ecs deploy --cluster CLUSTER_ID --service SERVICE_NAME --docker-image DOCKER_IMAGE --region AWS_REGION